teambit/docs/docs/tutorials/bit-vue-tutorial.md

 - bit.envs/bundlers/vue@2.6.10
 ```

-> Version may vary when you run the tutorial
+> The version may vary slightly when you run the tutorial

 The Vue compiler is now set as the default compiler for the Bit workspace inside this repository.
 You can check the `package.json` and verify that the compiler is installed by locating the following entry in the Bit section: